me0wg4ming/ShockGate/README.md

 python client.py
 ```

 A setup window appears on first launch.
-Enter your ShockHub username and password.
+Enter your ShockGate username and password.

 ---

-## What is ShockHub?
+## What is ShockGate?

-ShockHub lets you share your PiShock with friends and partners via simple token links.
+ShockGate lets you share your PiShock with friends and partners via simple token links.
 You set the limits — max intensity, max duration, number of uses, expiry time — and send the link.
 Guests just open it in any browser, no account needed.

-The ShockHub Client runs locally on your PC and connects your avatar in VRChat via OSC, so your avatar reacts in real time when someone operates your shocker.
+The ShockGate Client runs locally on your PC and connects your avatar in VRChat via OSC, so your avatar reacts in real time when someone operates your shocker.

 ```
-Guest (token link) ──► ShockHub Server ──► PiShock API
+Guest (token link) ──► ShockGate Server ──► PiShock API
                               │
                         WebSocket (wss)
                               │
-                       ShockHub Client
+                       ShockGate Client
                        (your local PC)
                               │
                        VRChat OSC (port 9000)